 Thus, shipowners explore new approach to combat the growing threat.
 Flag states who prohibit the use of armed guards found themselves losing registered vessels as shipowners transfer to pro PCASP registries.

 To highlight the impact of armed security personnel on board, statistics show that pirates were not able to board vessels protected with armed guards.

 Top Private Maritime Security Companies

-Due to the increase of piracy attacks in some regions around the world, private maritime security agencies became on demand to control the growing trend.
+Due to the increase of piracy attacks in some regions around the world, private maritime security agencies have become in demand to control the growing trend.

 However, there are a few in this industry who have long experience with private security in the maritime space.